§ Trust Spanning Protocol (TSP) Specification

 TSP specifies message types that will have varying formats or representations during their lifecycle, both within systems that process or store them and networks that transport them.
 Additionally, for purposes such as debugging, documentation, or logging, these messages may need to be represented in a text format that is more accessible for human interpretation or better accepted for legal and administrative treatments.

-TSP uses [[spec-norm:CESR]] encoding for the envelope, payload structure and signature parts of TSP messages.
+TSP uses CESR encoding for the envelope, payload structure and signature parts of TSP messages.
 CESR encoding allows composibility for complex cryptographic objects and easy convertions between text and binary representations while maintaining alignments of data objects.
-Within TSP’s payload, other types of encoding may also be used in a mixed mode.
+CESR supports definitive conversions between text and binary formats for the same data object.
+When it is necessary for clarity, we will use B2T

 We introduce the notation “{a, b, c}”

-is a concatenation of CESR encoded objects.
+as a concatenation of CESR encoded objects.
 It is also denoted as CONCAT

 § Verifiable Identifiers